woai3c/self-learning-english/docs/qa/interview.md

 ## Talk about a moment or specific contribution in a project that you take particular pride in.
 What impact did it have, and how did you overcome the challenges involved?

-A moment I take pride in is when I taught myself programming and became a developer.
-Becoming a developer was a turning point in my life.
-Without it, I might still be aimless, earning a small income.
-Learning to code gave me a passion and a goal to become a world-class programmer.
-When I faced problems in self-learning programming, I usually solved them by researching and asking questions in tech communities.
+Actually, one of my proudest moments was when I successfully switched careers to become a developer.
+It was a real turning point in my life.
+Before that, I was kind of drifting without a clear direction, not making much money.
+Learning to code gave me something I'm really passionate about and a clear goal - becoming a world-class programmer.
+When I ran into problems while teaching myself programming, I'd dig through documentation, search online, and reach out to tech communities for help.
+It wasn't easy, but it was definitely worth it.

 <details>
 <summary>查看中文</summary>